 When comparing your options, figure in the cost of mortgage insurance and/or the funding fee and look at the bottom line.

 FHA and VA Loans – Pros and Cons

 You have a lot to consider when choosing FHA loans vs VA loans.
 They aren’t a one-size-fits-all approach.
 Here are some pros and cons of each to consider.

 PRO: Lower credit scores are allowed with an FHA mortgage

 CON: If you have a lower credit score your initial down payment or interest rate may be higher

 PRO: Your loan will not be affected by the amount of time spent in the military

-CON: Generally, you will need a credit score of 620 or higher with VA home loans
+CON: You’ll need a credit score of at least 620

 CON: Your time spent in the military can affect the amount you will receive, and if you have a dishonorable discharge, you aren’t eligible